Ibrahim Heski: Life

 His father's name is Hesk and mother's name is Têlî.
-He was a member of the Hesesori tribe which is one of the blanch of Jalali tribe.
-Different sources mentioned him as "Ibrahim Agha", "Ibrahim Pasha", "Heskizâde Ibrahim", "Bırho", "Bro Haski Tello", "Bro Haski Talu" and so on.
+He was a member of the Hesesori clan which is one of the branches of the Jalali tribe.
+Different sources mentioned him as "Ibrahim Agha", "Ibrahim Pasha", "Heskizâde Ibrahim", "Bırho", "Bro Haski Tello", "Ibro Haski Talu" and so on.
 British author and adventurer Rosita Forbes described him as the hero of the region was a wild and gallant freebooter called Ibrahim Agha Huske Tello.
-During World War I, he fought against Russian troops.
+During World War I, he fought against Russian troops in Doğubayazıt.

 First Ararat Rebellion

 In 1925, he participated in the Sheikh Said Rebellion.
 And after the failure of the rebellion, he fled to Mount Ararat.
 In 1926, he commanded Hesenan, Jalali, Haydaran tribes and started the First Ararat Rebellion (May 16 - June 17, 1926).
 On 16 May, Kurdish forces fought against the 28th Infantry Regiment of the 9th Infantry Division of Turkish Army and a Gendarmerie regiment in Demirkapı region.
 The Turkish troops were defeated and a scattered 28th Regiment had to retreat towards Doğubeyazıt.
-On June 16/17, Ibrahim and his forces were surrounded by the 28th and 34th regiment, but they could escape over Yukarı Demirkapı to Iran.
+On June 16/17, Ibrahim and his forces were surrounded by the 28th and 34th regiment, but they managed to evade capture and escape over Yukarı Demirkapı to Iran.
+Ibrahim and his forces did not aid Simko Shikak in his October 1926 revolt against Iran.